isomerpages/ogp/_about-us/ops/samuel.md

   * Led product operations for ScamShield and sgID

-  * Doubled the product operations team and established team processes for updates, sharings, and learning coordination
+  * Doubled the Product Operations team and established team processes for updates, sharings, and learning coordination
 quote: ""
 linkedinId: ""